 3. Short / Long vowel sounds

-Fact: Some of vowels have a short or long sound.
-Thai learners think it takes time to memorise that.
+Fact: Some of the vowels have short or long sounds.
+Thai learners think it takes time to memorize that.

-Tip: to differentiate vowels with a short sound is quite easy.
-Either it look more simple or has letter -ะ at the end.
+Tip: Differentiating vowels with a short sound is quite easy.
+Either it looks more simple or has the letter -ะ at the end.

-4. There is no space between words nor syllables
+4. There is no space between words or syllables

 Fact: That’s right.
-If you try to read a Thai sentence you will notice that, there is no space between words that make it looks like figuring out where a syllable or word ends can be complicated.
+If you try to read a Thai sentence you will notice that there is no space between words which makes it looks like figuring out where a syllable or word ends can be complicated.

 Tip: You will see space only between sentences.
 To figure out where a syllable ends, you need to learn vowels and their positions.

-A vowel letter or letters “always” sticks to an initial consonant.
-A vowel(s) can be in front of, on top, below, behind or around.
+A vowel letter “always” sticks to an initial consonant.
+A vowel(s) can be in front of, on top, below, behind, or around.

 Knowing vowels and where they are positioned helps you define where a syllable ends.